 Founded by Steve Moynihan in 1979, HMY Yachts has expanded into one of the largest, most diverse, yacht sales organizations in the country.
 We have the team and expertise that assures you the finest experience possible, whether purchasing or selling a yacht.
 HMY consistently delivers the results our customers have come to expect.

-Tim Derrico has been with HMY for more than 20 years—including the last seven as Director of Sales—but he’s been in the yachting industry in South Florida for 35 years, meaning he’s had a front row seat to the explosion in popularity and importance of the Palm Beach International Boat Show.
+Tim Derrico has been with HMY Yacht Sales for more than 20 years—including the last eight as Director of Sales—but he’s been in the yachting industry in South Florida for 36 years, meaning he’s had a front row seat to the explosion in popularity and importance of the Palm Beach International Boat Show.

 The show began with a couple hundred boats and now boasts more than 800 vessels annually—ranging from small inflatables to 30’ center consoles to mega yachts—with more than 500 of those in-water.
 The biggest boats used to top out in the 120’ range, but the show can now accommodate super yachts upwards of 250’.
 In 2017, the 279’ Solandge, built by Lürssen, was to be the largest on display, but it sold prior to the show; instead, the 230’ Martha Ann, also by Lürssen, took home that distinction.